 Guide to Hot Springs in the Cascades

-Oregon's hot springs are all unique.
+Oregon's Terwilliger Hot Springs may be a natural draw with its pristine beauty and maintained facilities, but there are several more nearby mountain hot springs to discover – each offering a uniquely special experience that shouldn't be missed.
 If you are planning a dip into nature's warm waters just outside of Eugene, use this hot springs guide to select the right pool for your adventure.
 Dedicated hot spring hoppers will find it easy to visit all of these in a weekend.

 McCredie Hot SpringsSoaking in McCredie Hot Springs smaller river pools by Melanie Griffin